madnight/blog/source/_posts/programming-language-popularity.md

 ### Introduction

 The topic of this post is a comparison of different programming language popularity rankings and why I decided to add yet another programming language popularity index.
 Many different programming language popularity rankings can be found in the Internet.
-Three popular ones that show up on the first google search page are:
+Three popular ones that show up on the first Google search page are:

 * [TIOBE Programming Community Index](//tiobe.com/tiobe-index/)
 * [The RedMonk Programming Language Rankings](//redmonk.com/sogrady/2016/07/20/language-rankings-6-16/)
 * [The PYPL PopularitY of Programming Language Index](//pypl.github.io/PYPL.html)

 It's not easy to choose an objective indicator for a programming popularity ranking.
-The following table provides a small overview of the existing solutions.
+The following table provides a small overview of existing solutions.

 {% raw %}<div style="overflow-x:auto;"><center>{% endraw %}